declan-whiting/davey/README.md

-# davey
+# Davey
-A simple Go tool which concatenates files in a directory.
+A simple Go tool which concatenates files in a directory in to a another file within the same directory.
 Written for my friend Dave.
 Who needed to concatenate files within a directory.

+# Useage examples

+`davey .`
+`davey <path/to/directory>`

 # TODO
 - [x] Walk a directory.